peetal/peetali/content/post/pearsonr/index.md

 ---
 title: Speeding up Computation of Pearson Correlation
-subtitle: This post shows a simple but handy trick for efficiently speeding up pearson correlation computation.
+summary: This post shows a simple but handy trick for efficiently speeding up pearson correlation computation.
 This is also the first trick used by FCMA to speed up its computation.
 Specifically, pearson correlation could be done use matrix multiplication after standardization (e.g., zscore)

 # Link this post with a project
 projects: []